Two Florists Working

 Step 3: Prepare your operating cash flow

-• Direct method: You list actual cash received and cash paid out.
-This one's popular among smaller companies and start-ups, and it is the clearest way to see where cash is coming and going, but it does require detailed cash records.
+• Direct method: Tracks actual cash in and out.
+It’s popular among smaller companies and it’s the clearest way to see where cash is coming and going, but it requires detailed cash records.

-• Indirect method: You start with your net profit or loss from your P&L statement, then adjust for for things that don’t affect cash (like depreciation) and changes in working capital (like unpaid invoices).
-This method is the most commonly used method; it links your accounting profit to your cash flow and works well if you use accrual accounting.
+• Indirect method: Starts with profit and adjusts for non-cash items.
+This is the most commonly used method; it links your accounting profit to your cash flow and works well if you use accrual accounting.

 Both methods get you to the same net cash flow number, but they show it differently and need different info to get there.